Would there be enough to keep two young boys occupied at the Ard Rock MTB festival?Read More

 You can read about some other Kathryn's family cycling adventures in these other posts:

 Affiliate disclosure - a couple of the links in this post use affiliate marketing.
 This means if you buy through that link, Cycle Sprog get a small commission, which helps us to fund the website.
 Thanks so much for your support

-This article was first published in April 2017 and updated in July 2017 to reflect the need to check with your airline before putting two bikes into one bike bag.
+This article was first published in April 2017 and updated in July 2018 to reflect Kathryn's latest advice.